jakejones2/sc_comment_scraper/README.md

     learn about tests more - use pytest. package first?? ahhhh! or continue to build and package at end? can you modify a package or does it need to be continusouly installed? virtual environment?

+    fix git! git.ignore still not working... don't delete it all this time though

     package up module?
     learn about unit testing and add tests to package speed up loading time? or add a nice message as it does?